nhsengland/model-card/model_card_template.md

 **Use cases out of scope:** Describe any use cases out of scope

 ## Data

+_This section should detail basic details about the data used in and by the model.
+Any more detail should be provided in supplementary information, such as a DataSheet._

 **Data Overview:** A brief overview of where the data comes from, the type of data and it's coverage etc.